 In decarbonizing large sectors of the industrial landscape, Verdagy is addressing the largest near-term markets and helping customers transition to green hydrogen and replacing their CO₂ and greenhouse gas (GHG) emitting production assets.
-We already see interest in steel, oil & gas, chemical and energy infrastructure companies.
+We already see interest in oil & gas, chemical, ammonia and energy infrastructure companies.

 Our large-scale electrolyzers generate hydrogen at scale, driving economics that make it easier for industry to replace fossil fuel with hydrogen.
 By engineering the industry’s lowest CapEx and highest efficiency electrolyzer solutions, we can deliver best-in-class levelized costs of hydrogen for our customers.

 Levelized cost of energy (LCOE) is a common benchmark in the energy market.
 The basic idea is to estimate the lifetime cost of producing a form of energy and divide that by projected lifetime output.
 The measure allows reasonable comparisons of fundamentally different energy technologies with different cost structures.

 The same approach can be used to compare the variants within a single energy technology category.
 Levelized cost of hydrogen (LCOH) allows reasonable comparisons of the different hydrogen production technologies.

 There are different types of electrolyzers.
 The three main types are described as: